A NUMA-Aware Provably-Efficient Task-Parallel Platform Based on the Work-First Principle

 There are two key elements in this argument.
-First, if a deque is non-empty, the top of a deque contains a constant fraction of the potential in the deque.
-Second, after $O(P)$ steal attempts, the top work item of some non-empty deque gets executed.
+First, if a deque is non-empty, the head of a deque contains a constant fraction of the potential in the deque.
+Second, after $O(P)$ steal attempts, the critical node at the head of some deque gets executed.

-In \NUMAWS, the scheduler still maintains top-heavy deques, because workers still steal from the top and push to the bottom.
-In \NUMAWS, however, 1) the steal probability has changed (no longer uniformly at random); 2) a thief randomly chooses between the victim's mailbox and its deque; 3) even if a thief steals successfully, it can push the stolen frame back to the designated socket instead of executing it immediately.
-We first argue why the first two changes are ok.
-Then we show how we bound the cost of work pushing.
+The property of top-heavy deques still holds in \NUMAWS, because a worker still pushes to the tail and a thief steals form the head.
+In \NUMAWS, however, 1) the steal probability has changed (no longer uniformly at random); 2) a thief randomly chooses between the victim's mailbox and its deque; 3) even if a thief steals successfully, it can push the stolen frame back to the designated socket (into a mailbox) instead of executing it immediately.
+We first argue why these changes do not jeopardize the analysis.
+Then we show how we bound the additional cost of work pushing.

-It turns out that, as long as we can show that the high potential work item on top of some deque gets stolen with probability $1/(cP)$, for some constant $c > 0$, we can still show that, $O(P)$ steal attempts cause the overall potential to decrease by a constant fraction, which in turn bounds the number of steals to $O(P\spa)$.
+It turns out that, as long as the critical node gets stolen and executed with probability $1/(cP)$ for some non-zero constant $c$, we can show that $O(P)$ steal attempts cause the overall potential to decrease by a constant fraction, which in turn bounds the number of steals to $O(P\spa)$.
+In \NUMAWS, the critical node could either be at the head of some deque or in some worker's mailbox (via lazy work pushing).

 Specifically, the following lemma is a straightforward generalization of Lemmas $7$ and $8$ in \cite{AroraBlPl98}: \begin{lemma} Let $\Phi(t)$ denote the overall potential of the computation at time step $t$.
-Assuming the probability of each deque being the target of a steal attempt is at least $1/X$, then after $X$ steal attempts, the potential is at most $\Phi(t)/4$ is at least $1/4$. \end{lemma}

-Here, let $1/X$ be $1/(2cP)$ for some constant $c > 0$ that corresponds to the probability of stealing into a worker on the most remote socket.
-The factor of $2$ is due to the fact that a thief only steals into a victim's deque half of the time (the other half of the time it tries the mailbox first).
-This is also precisely why a thief must flip a coin to decide whether it should steal into a victim's mailbox versus its deque instead of simply looking into the mailbox.
+Assuming the probability of each deque being the target of a steal attempt is at least $1/X$, then after $X$ steal attempts, the potential is at most $\Phi(t)/4$ is at least $1/4$. \end{lemma} Here, let $1/X$ be $1/(2cP)$ for some constant $c > 0$ that corresponds to the probability of stealing into a worker on the most remote socket.
+The factor of $2$ is due to the fact that a thief only steals into a victim's deque with $1/2$ probability once a given victim is chosen (the coin flip that decides whether to steal into the deque or the mailbox).